Sllambias/DIKU_utilities/README.md

 > SimpleITK==2.2.0
 > ...

-#### Obtained:
-To retrieve and save the list of installed packages in a requirements.txt file run the following in the correct environment
+To retrieve and save the list of installed packages in a requirements.txt file, run the following in the correct environment
 ```
 python -m pip freeze > requirements.txt
 ```